inpe-cdsr/catalog/README.md

 This is the main repository related to CDSR project.

-The repository contains two docker composes to run the project applications:
+The repository contains two docker compose files to run the project applications:

 - `docker-compose.dev.yml` file contains development services using Docker images with volumes.
 The Docker images do not contain all code inside them, the code is added into the Docker containers through volumes.

 - `docker-compose.prod.yml` file contains production services using Docker images without volumes.
 The Docker images contain all code inside them and they do not use volumes to keep their code.

-Start reading the [quick start](./quick-start.md) and follow its instructions.
-This quick start provides the basic configuration to run the CDSR project for the first time.
-The following sections describe advanced configuration.
+Start reading the [quick start](./quick-start.md) file and follow its instructions.
+This quick start file provides the basic configuration to run the CDSR project for the first time.
+The following sections describe advanced settings.

 ## Docker compose services